filtoor/cnft-spam-filter/package/README.md

 An open-source, lightweight, and portable spam classifier for cNFTs on Solana.

-Can run anywhere that webassembly runs: on a server, on a lambda function, and *even running entirely in your browser*.
+Can run anywhere that webassembly runs: on a server, in a lambda function, and *even running entirely in your browser*.

 Also included is the model training code and data, so you can train and bring your own model if the default model is not performing well.